 Treating hepatitis C together with HIV

-If you’re HIV positive and have hepatitis C infection, then you must receive care from a doctor skilled in the treatment of both HIV and hepatitis.
+If you’re living with HIV and have hepatitis C infection, then you must receive care from a doctor skilled in the treatment of both HIV and hepatitis.

 Due to the new direct-acting antiviral drugs, people living with HIV and hepatitis C co-infection can be treated with most of the same hepatitis C drug regimens as HIV-negative people.
 Research has shown that cure rates are the same.